Surgeons at UC San Diego Health offer a new approach to minimally invasive surgery that uses one incision hidden in the belly button.

 Minimally Invasive Surgical Methods

-Learn more about laparoscopic surgery in our Health Library.
+laparoscopic surgery in our Health Library.

-Our team is advancing scarless surgery techniques called natural orifice translumenal endoscopic surgery (NOTES) that involve operating on damaged or diseased organs through natural openings in the body.
+Natural orifice translumenal endoscopic surgery (NOTES): Our team is advancing scarless surgical techniques that involve operating on damaged or diseased organs through natural openings in the body.

 At UC San Diego Health, minimally invasive surgical methods are used to treat a wide range of conditions across multiple specialties, including: